ojaoweir/Auto_invoicing/README.txt

   Access for less secure apps needs to be turned on for sender emails The program will always send a copy to 'ojaoweir@gmail.com'

-For first time run the 'setup.bat' file
-  If that does not work do the following
+For first time run the 'setup.bat' file (takes a while, be patient) If that does not work do the following

     If there is not a virtual environment (a folder called 'venv')